-The Melbourne Law School offers a 3 years bachelor’s degree combined with 3 years of a Juris Doctor graduate course to its students.
-Being the best law school in Australia, it boasts an employment rate of about 98 percent to its prospective applicants.
+The Melbourne Law School offers its students a 3 years bachelor’s degree combined with 3 years of a Juris Doctor graduate course.
+Being the best law school in Australia, it boasts an employment rate of about 98 percent of its prospective applicants.

 Physiology (Rank 13)

 A research leader in the cognitive sciences, the university offers majors in quantitative, social, and developmental psychology.
 Students can even learn clinical sciences at the most highly regarded school of psychology in all of Australia.

 There’s a 3-year Bachelor of Science or Bachelor of Design degree you can choose from.
 You can complete that with a Master’s degree in Civil or Structural Engineering.
 The university even offers these majors with a specialization in Business management!

 Here, students can learn how to build disaster-resilient cities and understand why famines and forced migration happen.
 They can also choose to learn about the ecology and biogeography of Australia itself!

 The university offers more than 600 subjects across 40 different fields of Arts.
 These include languages, history, media, politics, international studies, and more!
 Plus, the Arts faculty has a collection of artifacts and objects to keep students’ imaginations stretched.

 Being the first medical school in Australia, the university is known for its health research, policy, and practice.
 The specializations include cancer, child health, infection, medical biology, and neuroscience.

 Veterinary Science (Rank 16)